Business and Enterprise

 Angler phishing involves the attacker posing as a legitimate customer service representative and convincing victims to hand over personal information.

-Attackers pay legitimate advertisers to display ads on their websites or social media pages, enticing victims to click the links and navigate to malicious sites where malware is downloaded onto their devices.
+Malvertising is when cybercriminals pay legitimate advertisers to display ads on their websites or social media pages.
+When a user clicks on the malvertisement, they are navigated to malicious sites where malware is downloaded onto their devices.

 A password manager can protect you against phishing attacks by helping you create, manage and securely store your passwords.
 Password managers like Keeper Password Manager provide a built-in warning about phishing sites.
 If your saved login information isn’t showing up on the website you visit, you’re probably on the wrong site.
 Additionally, the integrated password generator feature helps you create strong, random passwords to replace compromised ones and limit the possibility of credential stuffing.

 If you receive unsolicited links and attachments through email, text message or other messaging platforms, do not click on them.
 These links and attachments may contain malware that will be able to steal your sensitive information or can be used to spy on you.

 An email scanner is a tool that scans email attachments for potential malware.
 Investing in an email scanner will help protect you from email phishing attempts.

 Educate employees on the dangers of phishing, the various types of phishing and how to prevent an attack.
 You can also run random phishing tests to keep your team vigilant.